badetitou/AutoReneraku/README.md

 This project uses variables from [Smalltalk-CI](https://github.com/hpi-swa/smalltalkCI) for now.
 So one need first to setup smalltalk-ci to test its project.

-### Create a PAT token
+### Create token

-We cannot use the generic GitHub token when using autoreneraku, so we will define a fine-grained personnal access token.
+We cannot use the generic GitHub token when using autoreneraku, so we will define a fine-grained token.
+There is two options: a Personal Access Token, or creating a GitHub app that will act instead of a user.

+#### Personal Access Token

 > This token can also be created as part of organization for better usability